 Congestive Heart Failure

 Congestive Heart Failure (CHF) occurs when the heart cannot pump out all the blood from the heart.
 The blood backs up in the veins that lead to the heart and fluid collects in various parts of the body, often the legs or lungs.
-More commonly called heart failure, CHF weakens the heart and causes additional cardiac problems.
+More commonly called heart failure, this condition weakens the heart and causes additional cardiac problems.

 It is important to eat a nutritious diet while restricting sodium intake and to weigh yourself every day to monitor fluid build-up.
 Quitting smoking will also help your heart condition.